dmitriiRychkov-qa/jv-game-tetris-/README.md

-## Welcome to GitHub Games

 A project based learning activity for people who are getting started with Git and GitHub.

-You can play the game at: https://fangy4.github.io/github-games/

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_